 Launch or advance a program initiative based on TGC content

 Recommend TGC to their colleagues & peers

-Examples of past sessions
+Explore a sample of past sessions

 Strategic Leadership: A Journey

 Microsoft CSO Mike Howard shared his career path and lessons learned along the way.
-He discussed the value of mentor-ship and explained how mentors at the Oakland Police Department and the CIA influenced his own career.
+He discussed the value of mentorship and explained how mentors at the Oakland Police Department and the CIA influenced his own career.
 He shared examples of leadership and change management and his own insights on leadership.

 The Evolution of Security: Leadership, Innovation, and a Changing Workforce